 In summary, Christ’s triumphal entry into Jerusalem obviously reveals Jesus to be the Messiah, the King of Israel.
 God promised Israel that He would establish one of David’s sons upon the throne forever.
 Jesus is the fulfillment of that promise.
 Palm Sunday, therefore, is a day when we acknowledge Jesus of Nazareth to be the promised Messiah.
 That’s the obvious meaning of Palm Sunday.

+Palm Sunday not only proclaims the fact of Jesus’ kingship; it declares the nature of his kingship.
 According to the NT writers, Jesus deliberately entered Jerusalem upon a donkey in order to fulfill the OT promise of a coming messianic king found in Zechariah 9:9.
 A close examination of this promise in its context reveals not merely a prediction of a coming Messiah, but also a description of His coming kingdom.
 In other words, Zechariah did not merely predict that the Messiah would come, but that He would come and establish His kingdom in a particular manner.
 This is the part of that prophecy that was missed both by the multitudes and by Jesus’ disciples.

 Read Zechariah 9:9-11.
 From the immediate context of Zechariah’s prophecy, we learn at least three things regarding the Messiah’s reign: